 Our approach to these questions involves directly visualizing gut microbial communities in living organisms.
 For this we need new sorts of microscopes for three-dimensional imaging, and a good model system to look at.

-For the former, we make use of light sheet fluorescence microscopy, a remarkable imaging technique in which shaping fluorescence excitation light into a thin sheet allows rapid three-dimensional imaging with low phototoxicity.
-We build our own light sheet microscopes, and are presently working on "next generation" instruments.
-For the latter we make use of zebrafish, a popular model organism that can be raised initially "germ-free" (i.e. devoid of microbes), and then introduced to particular, controlled, sets of microbial species.
+For the former, we make use of light sheet fluorescence microscopy, a remarkable technique in which shaping fluorescence excitation light into a thin sheet allows rapid three-dimensional imaging with low phototoxicity.
+We build our own light sheet microscopes, which allows tailoring our tools to fit our scientific aims.
+For a model system we make use of zebrafish, a popular organism that can be raised initially "germ-free" (i.e. devoid of microbes), and then introduced to particular, controlled, sets of microbial species.
 To read more...

 Video: Light sheet fluorescence microscopy of Vibrio bacteria expressing green fluorescent protein, swimming in the intestine of a larval zebrafish.
 Our lab uses imaging-based approaches to study the gut microbiome, examining bacterial colonization, growth, and interactions.